Zero-Knowledge Federated Learning: A New Trustworthy and Privacy-Preserving Distributed Learning Paradigm: Conclusion

 \section{Conclusion}

 In this article, we construct a systematic ZK-FL framework that classifies and examines the technical roles of ZKP across various FL modules.
 Through this framework, we provide a structured analysis of current ZK-FL approaches, identifying key areas where ZKP enhances both trust and efficiency in FL systems.
 Additionally, we propose the Verifiable Client Selection FL (Veri-CS-FL) algorithm, a novel approach that leverages ZKP to verify local model metrics based on their similarity to a benchmark model.
 By integrating ZKP, Veri-CS-FL ensures the reliable selection of high-quality models, improves model aggregation, and fosters trust among participants.
+While this work primarily addresses the upstream communication bottleneck, future research may explore integrating downstream compression techniques or selective model broadcasting to further reduce the total communication overhead in the FL lifecycle.